twigglits/MacbookPro14-2Ubuntu/README.md

 # MacbookPro14-2Ubuntu
-A guide for installing Ubuntu LTS 20.04 on the Macbook Pro 14,2 Model
+A guide for installing Ubuntu LTS 20.04 on the Macbook Pro 14,2 Model.

 What works:
 * Brightness control